Do you want to make sure that the rpm reading of the tachometer that you are using is accurate?

 There is a tachometer installed in a car that measures its speed and it is mostly known as the speedometer.
 The tachometer that I will introduce here is the Handheld Digital Tachometer that is commonly used in industries that measure the speed of a rotating body or a shaft in a motor or simply a fan.

 It is a handheld type that you can carry anywhere and used via its laser pointer as a non-contact or through its nozzle (with accessories) as a contact measurement.
 This is the Amprobe Tach20 Digital Hand-Tachometer.

-How to use a tachometer ( Amprobe Tach20)?
+How to Use a Non-Contact Tachometer (Amprobe Tach20)?

 You can use a Tachometer either contact or non-contact depending on the setup and convenience on how you can measure a rotating body.

 It is very simple to use, For a non-contact measurement, just point or aim the laser of the tachometer on a rotating shaft with a reflective tape stick to it.
-Ensure a steady hand while aiming to get the accurate reading.
+Ensure a steady hand while aiming to get an accurate reading.

 Ensure the distance from the measured part is not more than 24 inches for accurate measurements.

-Another is by directly touching the rotating body for a contact measurement, accessories are used for different type of surface (provided in the set).
+Another is by directly touching the rotating body for a contact measurement, accessories are used for a different type of surface (provided in the set).

 The Amprobe Tach20 is a user-friendly, only 3 buttons are used to fully operate the instrument.
 Just press and measure.